 The supply chain solutions company achieves Zero Deforestation

-Sydney, Australia, September 9, 2020 – Brambles, the global supply chain solutions company operating in nearly 60 countries through the CHEP brand, is not just a thought leader but also set a benchmark when it comes to sustainability in business.
+Sydney, Australia, 9 September 2020 – Brambles, the global supply chain solutions company operating in nearly 60 countries, is not just a thought leader but also set a benchmark when it comes to sustainability in business.

 In line with its zero-deforestation commitment, Brambles has achieved its target to source 100% of the wood it uses from sustainably managed forests globally.
 These forests have to be certified by either the Forest Stewardship Council (FSC®) or the Program for the Endorsement of Forest Certification (PEFC™).
 These two non-profit organisations only certify forestry operations that follow international best practice in terms of planting new trees to replace those harvested and having a positive impact on the surrounding communities and local wildlife.